And 126 Superfoods That You Can Store Without Refrigeration for Years

 This weird-looking soup is no gourmet meal, but it will last for ages just by sitting in your coat pocket, no matter how hot it gets outside.

-You’ll also discover the Viking superfood that only gets better with age, like wine.
+You’ll also discover a long-lasting superfood that sailors always stockpiled before setting out on a long sea voyage.
+This is a food that only gets better with age, like wine.

-This is what the first Viking explorers ate when they crossed the Atlantic and discovered North America almost 500 years ahead of Christopher Columbus.
+It’s also the only thing that Viking explorers ate for months on end when they crossed the Atlantic for the first time to discover North America 500 years ahead of Christopher Columbus.

 How to Make Bark Bread